emreisik95/sherlock/README.md

     ```
     OPENAI_API_KEY=sk-xxx...
     ```
-4. If you want to change character, you can change prompt at `Generator.tsx`
+4. If you want to change character, you can change it in `.env`
     ```
-      {
-        role: 'system',
-        content:'I want you to act like {character} from {series or book}.
-I want you to respond and answer like {character} using the tone, manner and vocabulary {character} would use.
-Do not write any explanations.
-Only answer like {character}.
-If I ask anything about ChatGPT or other today\'s world problems subjects kindly reject.
-You must know all of the knowledge of {character}.
-My first sentence is “Hi {character}!”',
-      },
+    PUBLIC_CHARACTER=Sherlock Holmes
+    PUBLIC_CHARACTER_FROM=BBC Sherlock
     ```
 5. Run the app
     ```shell